Louise Bennett-Coverley: Death and funeral

-Bennett lived the last decade of her life in Scarborough, Ontario.
+Bennett lived in Scarborough, Ontario.
 She died on 27 July 2006 at the Scarborough Grace Hospital after collapsing at her home.
 A memorial service was held in Toronto on 3 August 2006, after which her body was flown to Jamaica to lie in state at the National Arena on 7 and 8 August.
 A funeral was held in Kingston at the Coke Methodist Church at East Parade on 9 August 2006 followed by her interment in the cultural icons section of the country's National Heroes Park.
-Bennett's husband preceded her in death.
+Bennett's husband predeceased her.

 Cultural significance and legacy

 Dr. Basil Bryan, Consul General of Jamaica, praised Bennett as an inspiration to Jamaicans as she "proudly presented the Jamaican language and culture to a wider world and today we are the beneficiaries of that audacity."
 She was acclaimed by many for her success in establishing the validity of local languages for literary expression.
 An important aspect of her writing was its setting in public spaces such as trams, schools and churches allowing readers to see themselves, pre- and post-independence, reflected in her work.
 Her writing has also been credited with providing a unique perspective on the everyday social experiences of working-class women in a postcolonial landscape.

 Bennett's 103rd birthday was marked with a Google Doodle on 7 September 2022.